Alion3064492356/Sensors-for-RaspberryPi/K47 User Manual/0_read_me_first.txt

 6. Support

-We recognize that our sample code and Descriptions may not fit the needs of all users.
+We recognize that our sample code and sensor documentation may not fit the needs of all users.
 If you have questions, please don't hesitate to contact Customer Service through our website (http://www.kumantech.com).
 We are happy to help and wish you the best success with your new tools!